Deploying and uninstalling the Coro Agent via Atera

 } else { }

-In this script, replace the following markers with real values:
+Replace the following variable markers in the script with real values:

-• $newFilename : The unique installer .msi filename embedded in the download URL.
+• $newFilename : The .msi installer filename, extracted from the download URL.

 Important

-Make sure you do not delete the quotations when replacing the placeholder text for $url and $msiFilePath.
+Make sure you do not delete the quotation marks when replacing the placeholder text.

 note